Outlaws (Lost): On the Island

 In the middle of the night, Sawyer wakes up to find a giant boar in front of him and it attacks his tent and runs away into the trees, taking Sawyer's tarp with it.
 Sawyer chases after it, and while he is in the jungle he hears whispering.
 A louder whisper says "It'll come back around".

 In the morning, on Day 30, October 21, 2004, Sawyer talks to Sayid Jarrah (Naveen Andrews) about the voices Sayid heard while he was in the jungle before, and when Sayid asks why he wants to know, Sawyer shrugs it off.

 Sawyer is obsessed with finding the boar that attacked him and goes into the jungle with Kate Austen (Evangeline Lilly) to find it.
 During a drinking game ("I Never..."), they both reveal to each other that they've killed a man.
 The next morning, on Day 31, the two of them wake up to find that Sawyer's belongings have been ruined while Kate's remain untouched.

 John Locke (Terry O'Quinn) joins them and tells them his sister died very young and their foster mother blamed herself, suffering a severe depression.
 But a few months later, a dog came into the house, without tags or collar.
 The dog slept in his sister's room, but when his mother died 5 years later, the dog vanished.
 Locke says his mother believed the dog was his sister who came back to tell her that her death wasn't her fault.

 Sawyer catches up to the boar and decides not to kill it, and gives Jack Shephard (Matthew Fox) his gun.
 Now all the firearms are with Jack, who locks them back in the marshal's case.
 They start to talk, and Jack says, "that's why the Sox will never win the Series."
 Sawyer realizes Christian is Jack's father, but does not tell Jack that he met Christian.

-Background

-The Boston Red Sox professional baseball team won the World Series in 2004 (4 months before "Outlaws" aired).